sgibson91/binderhub-deploy/README.md

 ## Usage

-To make the scripts executableand then run them, do the following:
+To make the scripts executable and then run them, do the following:

 ```
 chmod 700 <script-name>.sh